Living On Mars: Colonists Will Need To Be Creative, ‘MacGuyver’ Types

 “Here on the Earth, when we go to a remote location to do an engineering development project, we’ve learned that taking high-tech equipment isn’t really the right approach.
 What you want is appropriate technology,” Metzger said.
 “You want technology to be maintained using the local resources and local labor.”

-In other words, high tech equipment and esoteric specializations might be great for think tanks and studies on Earth, but life on Mars will depend on tools, equipment, and habitats (among many, many other things) that can be fixed or replaced.
+In other words, high-tech equipment and esoteric specializations might be great for think tanks and studies on Earth, but life on Mars will depend on tools, equipment, and habitats (among many, many other things) that can be fixed or replaced.

 Mark Jernigan, the associate director of NASA JSC Human Health and Performance Directorate, put it simply: “We will need a lot of MacGyvers out there.”